 When you sit down with Yolanda and let her into your world of experiences, you will immediately notice her strong, compassionate presence.
 Her warm and perceptive responses help create the trust you need to see yourself and your situation with greater clarity, and mobilize you to face and overcome your most difficult problems.
-Whether you are an individual or a couple, Yolanda will help you find ways to implement the changes you want to make in your life.
+Whether you are an individual, couple or family, Yolanda will support you in finding ways to implement the changes you want to make in your life and relationships.

 Yolanda is a Registered Marriage and Family Therapist and a founding director of the Vancouver Couple & Family Institute (VCFI), which has gained a reputation of excellence in the therapeutic community among physicians, other therapists and the general public.
-A therapist in the original research study on Emotionally Focused Therapy (EFT) in 1983, Yolanda has been using this approach since it was established.
+As a therapist in the original research study on Emotionally Focused Therapy (EFT) in 1983, Yolanda has been using this approach since its inception.
 Her skills as a Certified EFT Therapist are widely sought.

 Yolanda’s areas of practice include:

-- Counselling for Individuals: Depression and anxiety, Family of origin and self-esteem problems, Understanding and changing relationship patterns, and Life decisions and transitions.
+- Counselling for Individuals: Depression and anxiety, Trauma, Understanding and changing relationship patterns, Recovery from exclusion and marginalization experiences; and Life decisions and transitions.

-- Couple and Relationship counselling for: Conflict and communication problems, Lack of closeness, Recovery from affairs, Remarriage decisions and challenges, and Decisions regarding relationship commitment.
+- Couple and Relationship counselling for: Conflict and communication problems, Lack of closeness or intimacy, Recovery from affairs, Sexuality, Decisions regarding relationship commitment.

 Yolanda’s schedule is: